ZiClaud/Fighting-Game/README.md

 There isn't gravity yet, will be added in future

-You can't actually fight yet, you lose hp if you touch the enemy and press Enter/Space
+You can't actually event yet, you lose hp if you touch the enemy and press Enter/Space